ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/main-widgets-analysis.md

 # Main-Widgets CSS and JS Analysis

 ## Overview
-This document provides a comprehensive analysis of the `main-widgets.css` and `main-widgets.js` files that form the frontend styling and interactive functionality for the sdAIgen widget system.
+This document provides a comprehensive analysis of the `main-widgets.css` and `main-widgets.js` files that form the frontend styling and interactive functionality for the ScarySingleDocs widget system.
 These files work in conjunction with `widgets-en.py` to create a sophisticated user interface for Stable Diffusion WebUI deployment.

 ## File Relationships
 - **CSS File**: `/ScarySingleDocs/CSS/main-widgets.css` (715 lines)